 Investor sentiment was particularly dour late last year.
 SMC FIM’s December 2016 Commentary, “2017 Outlook: Opportunity Amidst the Volatility,” highlighted potential risks as well as our contention that investors were overreacting: “With a new U.S. administration taking office, 2017 looks to be a year of many unknowns and the investment horizon more unpredictable.
 For anxious financial markets, the developing ‘Trump Revolution’ raises numerous questions that will not be answered quickly: tax restructuring, infrastructure spending, regulatory reform (Obamacare), pension liabilities, and new municipal debt issuance are considerations.
 Agenda advancement should be slower than many are now anticipating, and outcomes possibly not determined for a long time.
 The knee-jerk bond market reaction to the election outcome is overdone in our view.
 As 2017 unfolds, financial markets should return to a more balanced position.”

-SMC FIM’s refrain (“Stay the Course - Again” in 2017) has proven to be the best course to follow this year.
+SMC FIM’s refrain ("Stay the Course - Again" in 2017) set out a sound course to follow this year.
 Our 2016 year-end note recommended that, besides staying the course, investors should take advantage of post-election offerings of sharply discounted tax-exempt bonds.
 We cited six reasons last December supporting our forecast for 2017.

 |1||Trump agenda will face some challenges||Financial markets will recover from overreaction|